 A 2003 computer-animated film from Pixar, and the first one from the company to win the Oscar for Best Animated Feature.The movie takes place in and around the Great Barrier Reef near Australia, and centers on a neurotic clownfish named Marlin.
-After losing his mate and all but one of their 400+ eggs, Marlin becomes overprotective of his remaining son, Nemo.
+After losing his mate and all but one of their 400+ eggs in a barracuda attack, Marlin becomes overprotective of his remaining son, Nemo.
 On his first day of school, Nemo gets fed up with Marlin's fear of the ocean, and ends up disobeying his father's orders by going near a boat.
 Soon after, Nemo gets "rescued" by a scuba diver, and Marlin, going against all his fears, goes off to find him.
 Marlin joins up with a forgetful blue tang named Dory, and they brave all sorts of obstacles to, well, find Nemo.Meanwhile, the scuba diver turns out to be a Sydney dentist who puts Nemo in his office's aquarium, and plans to give the fish to his niece, Darla, for her upcoming birthday.
-The other fish in the tank, most of whom are somewhat insane, decide to help Nemo escape (especially because Darla is described as a "fish killer", who, whenever she gets a fish, shakes their plastic bag too hard).This movie is notable for being Pixar's most commercially successful feature until Toy Story 3.
+The other fish in the tank, most of whom are somewhat insane, decide to help Nemo escape (especially because Darla is described as a "fish killer", who, whenever she gets a fish, shakes their plastic bag too hard).This movie is notable for being Pixar's most commercially successful featurenote let alone a G-rated one until Toy Story 3, but it's still one of the highest-grossing animated movies ever made as well as the highest-selling DVD ever.
+It also started Disney's Oscar-winning streak and was honored with a Disney Digital 3D re-release.
 It didn't exactly hurt the tourism trade in Australia, either.
-A sequel, titled Finding Dory, is set for November 2015.
+A sequel, titled Finding Dory, is set for June 2016.
 Ellen Degeneres will be returning as Dory.

 This film contains examples of: